hakanakkuss/getirApp-DESIGN-/README.md

-# getirApp home page view
+# getirApp Home Page View

 ### In this project, used collection view structure, table view structure and class structure.